“The sun did not shine. It was too wet to play. So we sat in the house. All that cold, cold, wet day.” Dr. Seuss

 |FLW at the Guggenheim|

-It should be said that there are no inherent reasons for buildings to leak, only designs that don’t sufficiently respect those implacable laws of physics.
-Water invades, by multiple avenues, and its accesses have to be closed off definitively by design and through careful sealing.
+It should be said that there are no inherent reasons for buildings to leak, only designs that don’t sufficiently respect the implacable laws of physics.
+Water invades, by multiple avenues, and its accesses have to be closed off definitively by design, and through careful sealing.